fernandezbaptiste/Your-First-Contribution-first-draft/README.md

 In "Github language", this is called **"pulling a request"** because you essentially "pull" your changes into the original repository that you forked.

-Go now to your Github repo page online, click on the `Contribute` button and then `Open pull request`
+1️⃣ Go now to your Github repo page online
+2️⃣ Click on the `Contribute` button
+3️⃣ Click on `Open pull request`

 ![Screenshot 2023-06-09 at 12 18 06](https://github.com/fernandezbaptiste/Your-First-Contribution/assets/83458751/06737cdf-5e77-456b-9dd8-5a6fe12b0769)
 *This is an example of pulling a request for another repo so don't worry about the name being different*